kchoong/koggle/README.md

 whenever --update-crontab
 ```
 This will add our cronjobs to the cron table of your system.
 You do not need to restart your cron service.

+## Tests

+The UI tests are currently not working, due to issues with Bootstrap.